Chee Hong Tat: Pre-politics

 Chee joined the Singapore Administrative Service in 1998 and worked at various Ministries, including Home Affairs, Finance, Transport and Education.

-From 9 May 2011 to 1 April 2014, Chee served as the Chief Executive Officer of the Energy Market Authority.
+From 9 May 2011 to 1 April 2014, Chee served as the chief executive officer of the Energy Market Authority.
 He also was Second Permanent Secretary at the Ministry of Trade and Industry from 1 December 2014 to 11 August 2015.

 Post-politics

-On 2 May 2024, Chee was appointed as a Director at the Monetary Authority of Singapore (MAS) Board of Directors with his term lasting from 1 June to 31 May 2027.
-On 29 July, it was announced that Chee would be appointed as Deputy Chairman of the MAS Board of Directors, taking over the role from Gan Kim Yong who went on to become Chairman.
-Chee's term as Deputy Chairman would last from 23 August in the same term as his tenure as Director on the Board of Directors to 31 May 2027.
+On 2 May 2024, Chee was appointed as a director at the Monetary Authority of Singapore (MAS) Board of Directors with his term lasting from 1 June to 31 May 2027.
+On 29 July, it was announced that Chee would be appointed as deputy chairman of the MAS board of directors, taking over the role from Gan Kim Yong, who went on to become chairman.
+Chee's term as deputy chairman would last from 23 August in the same term as his tenure as director on the board of directors to 31 May 2027.

-Chinese dialects issue
+Response to advocacy of Chinese "dialects"

 Before his political debut at the 2015 general election, Chee was personally close to Lee Kuan Yew in the latter's later years, having served as his Principal Private Secretary during Lee's tenure as Minister Mentor from 2008 to 2011.
-A proponent of the Speak Mandarin Campaign, he attracted public attention in during this period by writing a letter to the The Straits Times forum on 7 March 2009.
-The letter was written in response to an appeal by Nanyang Technological University (NTU)'s Division of Linguistics and Multilingual Studies, then headed by Ng Bee Chin, which called for the reinstatement of Chinese dialects.
+A proponent of the Speak Mandarin Campaign, he attracted public attention during this period by writing a letter to The Straits Times forum on 7 March 2009.
+The letter was written in response to an appeal by Nanyang Technological University (NTU)'s Division of Linguistics and Multilingual Studies, then headed by Ng Bee Chin, which called for the reinstatement of non-Mandarin Chinese varieties.

-In the letter, he wrote that "it would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin".
-Lee later mentioned Chee's letter in his book My Lifelong Challenge: Singapore's Bilingual Journey and said that the call to return to the use of Chinese dialects was a "daft call".
+In the letter, Chee wrote that "it would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin".
+Lee later mentioned Chee's letter in his book My Lifelong Challenge: Singapore's Bilingual Journey and said that to return to the use of non-Mandarin Chinese varieties was a "daft call".
 During Lee's state funeral in 2015, Chee was one of the eight pallbearers.